Watching gymnasts in the Olympics has always fascinated me.

 Do you have a support system in your life?

-I recommend getting some sort of financial coach or friend that will help you stay on track, encourage you, and push you to do more.
+I recommend hiring a financial coach or even finding a friend, that will help you stay on track, encourage you, and push you to do more.

 Reach out to a good friend, find a Facebook group of like-minded budgeters, buy a course that comes with live training, meet with someone personally—do what you can to find someone that will support you in what you’re doing financially.